-The course is predominanently based in specialist and well equiped facilities in King's College London, London (Londec)
+The course is predominantly based in specialist and well equipped facilities in King's College London, London (Londec)

-FGDP Postgraduate Certificate in Restorative and Aesthetic Dentistry (awarded by the Royal College of Surgeons of England).
+FGDP Postgraduate Certificate in Restorative and Aesthetic Dentistry.

-FGDP Postgraduate Diploma in Restorative and Aesthetic Dentistry (awarded by the Royal College of Surgeons of England).
+FGDP Postgraduate Diploma in Restorative and Aesthetic Dentistry.

 - Current registration with the UK General Dental Council or equivalent in another country*.